This year Earth Day is April 22nd. This year’s campaign is all about environmental & climate literacy. According to the web-sight that means:

 March for Science- Earth Day Network is co-organizing, with the March for Science, the rally and teach-in event on the National Mall on Earth Day 2017.
 This year’s event and campaign will fight against efforts to silence science and focus on creating and supporting knowledge sharing, community engagement, citizen science and stewardship.

 Reduce Your Footprint- Humans are consuming our natural resources at an alarming rate.
-By the year 2050 we will consume the natural resources equivalent to 2 planets.
-Take the quiz to see how you can reduce your footprint.
+By the year 2050 we will consume the natural resources equal to 2 planets.
+Take the quiz to see how you can cut your footprint.

 Eat Less Meat- The meat industry is responsible for 36 billion tons of greenhouse gases annually and meat consumption has tripled over the last four decades.
 If you want to make a real dent on our carbon footprint take the Meatless Monday pledge and pledge to not eat meat one day a week.